dotnet/AspNetCore.Docs/aspnet/web-forms/overview/data-access/database-driven-site-maps/building-a-custom-database-driven-site-map-provider-vb.md

 **Figure 9**: Use the `CategoryID` Querystring Field for the *categoryID* Parameter ([Click to view full-size image](building-a-custom-database-driven-site-map-provider-vb/_static/image12.png))

 After completing the wizard, Visual Studio will add corresponding BoundFields and a CheckBoxField to the GridView for the product data fields.
 Remove all but the `ProductName`, `UnitPrice`, and `SupplierName` BoundFields.
-Customize these three BoundFields `HeaderText` properties to read Product , Price , and Supplier , respectively.
+Customize these three BoundFields `HeaderText` properties to read Product, Price, and Supplier, respectively.
 Format the `UnitPrice` BoundField as a currency.

 Next, add a HyperLinkField and move it to the left-most position.
-Set its `Text` property to View Details , its `DataNavigateUrlFields` property to `ProductID`, and its `DataNavigateUrlFormatString` property to `~/SiteMapProvider/ProductDetails.aspx?ProductID={0}`.
+Set its `Text` property to View Details, its `DataNavigateUrlFields` property to `ProductID`, and its `DataNavigateUrlFormatString` property to `~/SiteMapProvider/ProductDetails.aspx?ProductID={0}`.

 ![Add a View Details HyperLinkField that Points to ProductDetails.aspx](building-a-custom-database-driven-site-map-provider-vb/_static/image10.gif)